Form CRS Conversation Starters

 For our most in-depth advice, you can choose to speak with a CERTIFIED FINANCIAL PLANNER™ by electing an Advice Package or upgrading to our Premium offering.
 A CERTIFIED FINANCIAL PLANNER™ has a CFP® qualification, which is a professional certification mark for financial planners conferred by the Certified Financial Planners Board of Standards (“CFP Board”).
 It is a formal recognition of expertise in the area of financial planning, and means all our CERTIFIED FINANCIAL PLANNERS™ have satisfied the CFP Board’s requirements with respect to educational attainment, ethics standards, and experience, in addition to passing a licensing exam.
 CFP® professionals also have made a commitment to the CFP Board to act as a fiduciary when providing financial advice to a client.

-Betterment's Licensed Concierge Team is also available to provide specific guidance if you require additional help moving money to Betterment, such as on transfers and rollovers.
+Betterment's Licensed Concierge Team is also available to provide education and assistance if you require additional help moving money to Betterment, such as on transfers and rollovers.
 These individuals have passed the Series 65 exam (formally known as the National American Securities Administrators Association (NASAA) Uniform Investment Advisers Law Examination) or equivalent.
+The Licensed Concierge team does not provide advice on rollovers but can help with other financial questions.

 Members of our Customer Support Team are available to assist with questions about how Betterment works or to help with your account but please be aware that they are not licensed to give financial advice.